 Trying to manage IT today, I’m reminded of the famous US Navy SEAL saying “the only easy day was yesterday.”
 Simply put, it means tomorrow will be harder.
 Heads of IT departments might nod sagely at this.
 They have to deal with a range of conflicting challenges delivering day-to-day IT operations while keeping costs down as well as catering for not only on-premise equipment but apps, mobile, cloud, security and so on.
 Far from tech getting easier, it’s getting more and more complicated.

 Take multimedia as an example of this complexity.
-Everyone’s expectation is that it just works in a thin client environment.
+Everyone’s expectation is that it just works in a endpoint environment.
 Five years ago, it used to be a daily question we’d get asked on projects.
 Why do you need it and how do you get it to work?
 Now multimedia is mainstream with people pushing for higher end graphics, Skype for Business or Go to Meeting and how to get video conferencing working.

-This shift to pervasive multimedia has put increased demands on the thin client desktop hardware.
+This shift to pervasive multimedia has put increased demands on the endpoint desktop hardware.
 Using low-end processors has practically disappeared.
 End-point devices have to be powerful enough, for example, to assemble and dissemble video streams from a webcam.
 You need dual preferably quad core CPUs and devices which are convection cooled rather than fan to deliver long term reliability.

 Software is fundamental to getting this whole multimedia puzzle to work.
-As the name suggests, thin clients use a small amount of bandwidth to connect to a server.
+As the name suggests, endpoints use a small amount of bandwidth to connect to a server.
 In the old days, all that would go down the pipe were basic screen changes and keyboard strokes and mouse clicks.
 This took nothing.
 With multimedia, it’s completely the reverse and the whole issue of protocol usage and redirection is crucial given the boost in traffic.
 The local device now has to run a browser, a media player like Adobe Flash, do quite a bit of processing working alongside the server with the whole session then carefully managed.

 The Fourth Protocol and Beyond?